sambhavjain9138/xmeme/README.md

 #Sambhav Xmeme

 The app is a full-stack website based on MERN Tech stack.
 To deploy this code, you require npm installed at your local and mongoDB if you want to save your data in a local database.
+The backend server starts 3 ports- 8080 (for swagger-ui), 8081(for http server) and for 8083 (for https server).

 ##Installation Steps

 ###Backend

 The Backend is built using NodeJS with express framework.
 For the database, the code gets connected to MongoDB database.
 For Deployment Environment, the code gets connected to a local database while for Production Environment, the code gets connected to MongoDB-Atlas which is a cloud database.
 Let us first start with installation steps:

 1) **Install Node Modules**- The node modules are libraries which are installed to provide extended functionalities to our code.
 To install these modules run,